-The Group has elected to account for short-term leases using the practical expedients.
-These leases relate to items of residential property leased for a period of 12 months.
-Instead of recognising a right-of-use asset and lease liability, the payments in relation to these are recognised as an expense in profit or loss over the lease term.
+The Group has elected to account for short-term leases using the practical expedients allowed under IFRS 16.
+These leases relate to items of residential property leased for a period of 12 months and leases that are considered to be low value.
+Instead of recognising a right-of-use asset and lease liability, the payments in relation to these are recognised as an expense in profit or loss on a straight-line basis over the lease term.